Australia aims to ease inflation pressures ahead of election

 Frydenberg said inflation was forecast to fall to 3.5% next fiscal year and to 2.5% in 2023-24.
 Australia’s central bank aims to keep inflation within a 2-to-3% band.

-But he conceded times were uncertain with Russia’s invasion of Ukraine continuing and the pandemic potentially effecting China’s economic growth.
+But he conceded times were uncertain with Russia’s invasion of Ukraine continuing and the pandemic potentially dragging on China’s economy.

 “Risks to the outlook remain, including the pandemic, but Australia is well placed to manage those risks,” Frydenberg said.